ez-framework/lucidity/README.md

 17. Eventually, it will integrates with all machine learning libraries in Python because data is CSV/SQL format friendly.

-18. Don't try to solve distributed tracing for now because I couldn't come up with an architecture that requires a central storage.
+18. Don't try to solve distributed tracing for now because I couldn't come up with an architecture that doesn't require a central storage.

 ## Supporting Examples